RohitRox/ecs-fargate-scaffold/README.md

 # Environment variable requirements

-All make file looks for environment variables namely `AWS_PROFILE`, `AWS_REGION` and `AWS_LABEL`.
+All make file looks for environment variables namely `AWS_PROFILE`, `AWS_REGION` and `ENV_LABEL`.
-While AWS_PROFILE and AWS_REGION are quite straight forward, basically which AWS profile and region should be used to create stacks, AWS_LABEL on the otherhand is a personalization label that can be added to create stacks.
+While AWS_PROFILE and AWS_REGION are quite straight forward, basically which AWS profile and region should be used to create stacks, ENV_LABEL on the otherhand is a personalization label that can be added to create stacks.
 It can be any string that best describes the user/owner of the stack; `beta`, `staging`, `rikesh` are all valid labels.
 This helps to isolate stacks and stack resources from each other and allows us to create multiple stackset for diffeerent audiende at the same time.

 # Setup and Deployments